arturocepeda/TensorFlat/README.md

 ## Documentation
 ### Neural networks

-TensorFlat allows you to create neural networks with one hidden layer, train them and generate a C++ class out of the trained model, ready to be used for predictions.
+TensorFlat allows you to create neural networks with any number of hidden layers, train them and generate a C++ class out of the trained model, ready to be used for predictions.
 For each network, both the description and the training configuration need to be specified in a JSON file called `nn.json`, which looks like this:

 ```json
 {